OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-data-validation.md

 ## Programmatic control of data validation

-The `Range.dataValidation` property, which takes a [DataValidation](https://dev.office.com/reference/add-ins/excel/datavalidation) object, is the entry point for programmatic control of data validaiton in Excel.
+The `Range.dataValidation` property, which takes a [DataValidation](https://dev.office.com/reference/add-ins/excel/datavalidation) object, is the entry point for programmatic control of data validation in Excel.
 There are five properties to the `DataValidation` object:

 - `rule` &#8212; Defines what constitutes valid data for the range.
 See [DataValidationRule](https://dev.office.com/reference/add-ins/excel/datavalidationrule).
 - `errorAlert` &#8212; Specifies whether an error pops up if the user enters invalid data, and defines the alert text, title, and style; for example, **Informational**, **Warning**, and **Stop**.
 See [DataValidationErrorAlert](https://dev.office.com/reference/add-ins/excel/datavalidationerroralert).